sebastianbarfort/intro-r-phd/syllabus.md

 \noindent \color{red} \textbf{Important}: \color{black} If you for some reason can't get `R` and `RStudio` installed before we meet then send me an email before the first class.
 However, I expect that you've tried as hard as you can using all the resources available online before emailing me. \newline

-\noindent \textbf{Readings/References}: Below are readings or references for each day of the course.
-I don't expect you to read all these in detail, but it will be easier for you to follow along if you've browsed at least some of them before we meet.
-I know that time is costly so you can also the readings as references if you want to catch up on some details after the course.
+\noindent \textbf{References}: Below are references for each day of the course.
+It's up to you to decide whether to read these before the course, they're provided primarily if you want to catch up on some details after the course.
 I will mention supplementary texts in my slides in case you want to go further with the topics covered in the course.

 \clearpage